bioinformatics-torvergata/RIG/data/README.md

 This folder contains:

+- the [alphabets](alphabets) folder, which contains the tables for mapping all the encodings with the structural elements;
+- the [bear_alignment](bear_alignment) folder, which contains the structural alignments expressed with the different encodings, and obtained by removing redundant primary sequences up to 50% and up to 90% of similarity for each Rfam seed alignment;
 - the [Rfam_stockholm_rscapes](Rfam_stockholm_rscapes) folder, which contains the [R-scape](http://eddylab.org/R-scape/)
 outputs.
 The files were obtained specifying as input the RNA multiple sequence alignments in [Stockholm format](https://en.wikipedia.org/wiki/Stockholm_format).